Condoleezza Rice on #MeToo: 'Let's not turn women into snowflakes'

 (CNN)Former US Secretary of State Condoleezza Rice said that while she believes the #MeToo movement is "a good thing," people need "to be a little bit careful" about how they respond to it.

 "Let's not turn women into snowflakes.
-Let's not infantilize women," Rice insisted during a prerecorded interview with CNN's David Axelrod on "The Axe Files," which airs at 7 ET Saturday night.
+Let's not infantilize women," Rice insisted during an interview with CNN's David Axelrod on "The Axe Files," which airs at 7 ET Saturday night.

 Rice said she didn't want "to get to a place that men start to think, 'Well, maybe it's just better not to have women around.'
 I've heard a little bit of that.
 And it, it worries me," she told Axelrod.